 Alloderm is used when a patient’s soft tissue is compromised and does not offer adequate support to the internal body structures.
-To provide reinforcement, Dr. Hunsicker can implant tissue sheets of Alloderm.
+To provide reinforcement, Dr. Hunsicker and Dr. Nguyen can implant tissue sheets of Alloderm.

 Techniques using Alloderm are very commonly used in breast reconstruction procedures at Revalla Plastic Surgery in South Denver.
 The product is known as acellular dermal tissue.
 It is thick, like skin, but has the cells removed.
 Placing this additional layer under your own skin can provide support, or disguise implant texture or rippling.

 A tissue matrix like Alloderm is generally used as needed during some type of reconstructive procedure.
-If you are undergoing breast reconstruction or corrective breast augmentation, Dr. Hunsicker may recommend Alloderm.
+If you are undergoing breast reconstruction or corrective breast augmentation, Dr. Hunsicker and Dr. Nguyen may recommend Alloderm.

 Alloderm stimulates natural tissue production to create a scaffolding for extra support during reconstructive surgery.
 Alloderm is very pliable, making it useful for these purposes.
-During reconstructive surgery, Dr. Hunsicker shapes, rehydrates, and implants the tissue sheet using absorbable sutures.
+During reconstructive surgery, Dr. Hunsicker and Dr. Nguyen shape, rehydrate, and implant the tissue sheet using absorbable sutures.

 During implant-based breast reconstruction, Alloderm is especially useful when a patient lacks the breast tissue needed to support the weight of permanent breast implants.
 Alloderm helps to create smooth, natural-looking contours of the reconstructed breast.
 It is also effective during revision breast augmentation procedures that correct complications.